unfoldingWord-dev/translationRecorder-Info/docs/recording.rst

 7. When done with that portion tap the pause button.

-8. You can then start recording again by tapping on the microphone icon, or tap the checkmark to move to the checking screen.
+8. You can then start recording again by tapping on the microphone icon, or tap the checkmark to go to the edit screen.